hapax/hapax.github.io/assets/psychology-time.md

 (such as circulation) which can be used to measure time, and input channels (with thresholds, capacities, and so forth) which can be used to measure intensity.
-It seems plausible, to me, that the subjective "speed" of experience is connected to the strength, nature and speed of sensory input relative to these physiologically defined units of measurement.
+It seems plausible that the subjective "rate" of experience is some function of the strength, nature and speed of sensory input, relative to these physiologically defined units of measurement, along with how efficiently they can stored in sensory and short-term memory.

 ## Conclusion

+Have

 ## References